desaiashu/maya/README.md

 - Run on actual phone
 - Create new message, select protocol, select AIs
 - 1:1 format list maps bot ID to protocol
+- Calculate slug for each chatid
+- Change search and results for everything
+- One LLM needs to be uncensored
+- Share link + web
+  - Save hash in chat on creation
+- Force update
+- Don't stream the secondary responses - why so slow?
+- Share functionality w/ web based viewer of chatid
+- User prompt
+- Ask clarifying questions to user
+- Draft has a bug where it won't reset back to empty when creating a new message

 ---